brainstormforce/ph-child/readme.txt

 The purpose of this plugin is to make it simple to get targeted feedback from clients on web designs.
 All you have to do is install the [SureFeedback](https://surefeedback.com) plugin and let your clients select areas of your design to add their own comments.
 Everything is tracked within the plugin.
 It's so easy to use!

 == Changelog ==

+= 1.2.6.1 =
+- New: Multisite support option added.

 = 1.2.6 =
 - Fix: This update addressed a security bug.
 Props to Nick Bethke for privately reporting it to our team.
 Please make sure you are using the latest version on your website.